Jeff Lehman (politician): Mayor of Barrie

 In 2014 and 2015, Barrie had the lowest crime index of any Canadian metropolitan areas.
 Lehman's second term was again characterized by economic expansion, further reduction in crime, and the construction of more public facilities, together with a further shifting growth patterns from suburban to more urban redevelopment.
 The city completed a major new public square in the city's historic downtown, Meridian Place, which includes an outdoor performing arts stage and in the adjacent Memorial Square, an expanded cenotaph in recognition the city's strong military history and relationship with Base Borden.

 As residential rents in the city started to rise, Lehman championed an Affordable Housing Strategy adopted by City Council in early 2015.
 However, the city has continued to experience a housing crisis, due in part to a lack of purpose-built rental development since the 1980s.

 In October 2018, Lehman was re-elected for a third term, winning 91% of the popular vote.
 Lehman's focus has been on housing, economic development, public space, and improving the city's fiscal condition.
 Lehman has played a prominent public role during the COVID-19 crisis by supporting public health measures with frequent video updates through his social media channels and in civic initiatives.
 He has also advocated for small business supports and changes to public health restrictions, most notably being one of several Ontario Mayors who pushed back when the Ford Government ordered playgrounds closed in April 2021.

 On 15 July 2021, an F2 tornado struck south end neighbourhoods in the City of Barrie, damaging hundreds of homes and businesses.
 Lehman provided video updates from the impacted area following in the aftermath of the damage.
 As chair of Ontario's Big City Mayor's caucus, Lehman has advocated for the needs of large municipalities on issues affecting Ontario's cities, including advocating for decriminalization of simple possession of opioids, and the use of federal and provincial economic policies to address the housing crisis.

 Lehman ran for the Ontario Liberal Party in the 2022 Ontario general election in the riding of Barrie—Springwater—Oro-Medonte.
+Though he ultimately fell short of winning, he managed to turn what had been a stronghold for the PCs into the closest race of the election.
+After the election, he said “To come that close with such a devastating result for the Liberal party across the province is an incredible win for everyone in this room”.